codefresh-io/docs.codefresh.io/_posts/2023-06-30-june-release-notes.md

 %}

 **Search & find**
-With Global Search & Navigation, you can easily monitor and find resources in your projects, pipelines, and builds, with frequently used entities organized into categories for quick search.
-Easily find a specific project, pipeline, or build, or browse them all.
+With Global Search & Navigation, you can easily monitor and find resources in your projects and pipelines, with frequently used entities organized into categories for quick search.
+Easily find a specific project, or pipeline, or browse them all.
+Coming soon: we'll be adding applications to

 In addition, Global Search & Navigation pulls up links to relevant information from our documentation that may be useful within your current context, making it even easier to find what you need.